 The Highfield Park Trust Bug Hunt is a fun event, aimed a younger children.
-Our next bug hunt will be on Wednesday 31 October 2018 (half-term week).
-There is no need to book in advance, but there is a charge of £3 per child.
+Our next bug hunt scheduled for the morning of Wednesday 27 October 2021 (half-term week).
+There is no need to book in advance, but there is a charge of £5 per child.
 This is payable on arrival at the Visitor Centre, from where the event starts and finishes.
 Limited car parking is available on the day.

 Every participating child is given a Guide Sheet, a pencil and a specimen jar.